alexwlchan/ideas-for-inclusive-events/src/_ideas/ask-for-names-and-pronouns.md

 Double demerit if your first language is English and you make a joke about the unpronouncability of a name.

 If you do mess up, correct yourself and move on.
-Apologise to the speaker in private after the talk, but don't make a big show of apologising -- it's distracting, and only serves to highlight the mistake.
+Apologise to the speaker in private after the talk, but don't make a big show of apologising on stage -- it's distracting, and only serves to highlight the mistake.